CarmackMo/LightweightGameEngine/README.md

      *  try direct comparison and abs-diff comparison, and then try Unit in the Last Place (ULPs)
      *  comparison.
 Lowest performance but highest accuracy. */ bool AreEqualAccurate(float lhs, float rhs, float maxDiff, unsigned int maxULPS);

-    bool AreEqual(float lhs, float rhs, float maxDiff);
+    /** General entry function of above comparison functions */ bool AreEqual(float lhs, float rhs, float maxDiff);
+    ```

+    Note that the entry function `AreEqual()` utilizes macros to determine the comparison function to be used at runtime.
+In the current implementation, if the `USE_EFFICIENCY` macro is defined, the `AreEqualEps()` function will be invoked; if the `USE_ACCURACY` macro is defined, the `AreEqualAccurate()` function will be invoked; otherwise, the `AreEqualRel()` function will be invoked.

++ ### Random Value Generation
+    Current implementation provides 2 random value generation functions:
+    ```cpp
+    /** Generate a random integer value within range [lowerBound, upperBound). */ int RandInRange(int lowerBound, int upperBound);

+    /** Generate a random float value within range [lowerBound, upperBound]. */ float RandInRange(float lowerBound, float upperBound);
+    ```

+    To facilitate the implementation of the two `RandInRange()` functions, a singleton class named `Mathf` is implemented.
+This class serves as a utility class, providing essential configurations and operations for the functions.
+It is important to note that `Mathf` is intended to be used internally and is "private" to users.
+Although users can still access the instance of `Mathf`, it is not recommended for direct usage in application development.
+All members within `Mathf` are designated as private, ensuring that only specific engine code has access to them.

++ ### Validation Dtection
+    Functions that perform validation check for input values:
+    ```cpp
+    bool IsNAN(float val);
+    bool IsZero(float val)
     ```